 Any time that Dechra receives a report of an adverse event occurring after the administration of one of its products, the Company treats the report seriously and believes that it is Dechra’s obligation to review the case to determine whether its product may have caused or contributed to the adverse event.
-All suspect adverse reactions are reported to the appropriate regional regulatory authority.
+All suspect adverse reactions are reported to the appropriate regulatory authorities.

 Promotion of Products

 We advertise and promote our products fairly using promotional materials which contain balanced, accurate and truthful information.
 We do not make false or misleading claims about our products.
 We only promote based on the information included on the Summary of Product Characteristics (SPC)/Product Insert which is a document that is approved by the regulators as part of the marketing authorisation of each medicine.
 We are members of the industry associations in the majority of countries where we have our own sales teams, and follow the industry association's marketing and promotional guidelines in these countries.
 All our promotional material is approved internally by an appropriately qualified regulatory manager, technical product manager or veterinarian.
 In addition, we train all customer-facing employees so that they have sufficient product and disease knowledge to enable them to present information on our products accurately and responsibly.
 We only promote our products to veterinary professionals, using promotional materials approved by authorised persons independent of the sales force.